clomax/portfolio/data/ocr.md

 [Source code](https://github.com/clomax/neuralnet-digit-reader)

-This is what I did for my BSc AI & Robotics.
+This was the final major project for my BSc AI & Robotics.
 The task was to produce a standard feed-forward neural network that can learn to distinguish between handwritten digits 0 to 9 and recognise digits that it had never previously seen.
-The result was a model that could read previously unseen digits with 95% accuracy (Humans are 96% accurate at reading digits from this dataset).
+The result was a model that could read unseen digits with 95% accuracy (Humans are 96% accurate at reading digits from this dataset).

-A sample from the [dataset](http://yann.lecun.com/exdb/mnist/) can be seen below:
+A sample from the [dataset](http://yann.lecun.com/exdb/mnist/) can be seen
+below:

 ![](assets/images/ocr/mnist.png =400x)